-Have you been choked or strangled?
+Have you been strangled?
 Or smothered so you couldn’t breath?

 Professionals, the public and victims are misinformed about strangulation.

 - Most victims of strangulation will not have visible external injuries.

 - Fatal strangulation can occur without any external evidence of violence on the human body.

 - The victim may die hours, days or months after the strangulation event.

 - Non-fatal strangulation can have serious immediate and long-term health consequences including brain damage.

 - A woman who survives one strangulation event is 700% more likely to be strangled again and 800% more likely to be killed later.

 We recommend that all church leaders familiarize themselves with the dangers of non-fatal strangulation.